fabiocarminati/job_scheduling/README.md

 # DISTRIBUTED JOB SCHEDULING
+This repository contains the Distributed System project (2019-2020) by Fabio Carminati and Filippo Carloni.

 We have used Omnet++ to implement and model an infrastructure to manage jobs submitted to a cluster of Executors.